hdgarrood/hdgarrood.github.io/_posts/2015-06-28-pursuit-gsoc-2.md

 format (that is, `bower.json` files).
 You can find [bower-json on Hackage][] too.

-### Inside the PureScript compiler
+### Changes to the psc-publish tool

+`psc-publish` is the tool which looks through all the source code of a PureScript package, extracts the information required to host it on Pursuit, and dumps that information as JSON.
+Previously, this included rendering code;
-The most significant change inside the compiler is to delay the 'rendering' process, which takes parts of a PureScript AST and converts them into an intermediate format called `RenderedCode`, suitable for generating plain text or highlighted HTML code from.
+that is, taking parts of a PureScript AST and converting them into an intermediate format called `RenderedCode`, suitable for generating plain text or highlighted HTML from.
+Now, the rendering has been delayed until later, and so it is no longer a responsibility of `psc-publish`.

-This means that the information stored in the JSON-serialized files created by `psc-publish` now includes values of types such as `Language.PureScript.Type` and `Language.PureScript.Kind` in place of where it previously would have had `RenderedCode`, and this gives us some more flexibility with respect to what we do with it.
+This means that the information stored in the JSON output by `psc-publish` now includes values of types such as `Language.PureScript.Type` and `Language.PureScript.Kind` in place of where it previously would have had `RenderedCode`, and this gives us some more flexibility with respect to what we do with it.